Devanshmohan/30DaysReactJs/README.md

 9. Create a background changer component.
 10. Introduce routes in navbar.
 11. Create a component that will display Random Quotes every time it is rendered.
+12. Build a file uploader component that alows user to upload images.